tnunay/tnunay.github.io/about.md

 <p align="justify">During 2021, I became a postdoctoral researcher in the COntrol, PErception, Robots, Navigation and Intelligent Computing (COPERNIC) group at (Grenoble Images Parole Signal Automatique) GIPSA Lab, France, a joint research unit of CNRS, Grenoble INP and University of Grenoble-Alpes.
 My current research aligned with my previous research topics, where I focused on the trajectory generation and tracking techniques of multiple quadcopters.</p>

 <p align="justify">From January 2022, I am appointed as a postdoctoral researcher in the Geomatics Section of Faculty Engineering Technology, KU Leuven, Belgium (<a href="https://iiw.kuleuven.be/onderzoek/geomatics">Geomatics Section</a>).
-I am currently working on the Deep Sewer project aiming to develop a robot for automatic mapping and inspection of sewer networks.</p>
+In this period, I am working on the Deep Sewer project aiming to develop a module for automatic mapping and inspection of sewer networks.</p>

 ## Education
 <ul class="education">